 - Whether you have another disorder like anxiety or depression

 Why Professional Help is Usually Best

 Alcohol withdrawal can be life-threatening for heavy drinkers.
 Most people notice signs of withdrawal within six to 12 hours.
 However, withdrawal can begin as quickly as two hours after your last drink and continue for weeks.
-Some people experience only mild anxiety and tremors but others experience seizures and delirium tremens.
+Some people experience only mild anxiety and tremors but others experience severe reactions or delirium tremens.
+According to the American Psychological Association, medically supervised detoxification is necessary to avoid potentially life-threatening withdrawal symptoms, such as seizures.
 The most common symptoms include:

 - Loss of appetite

 - Rapid heart rate

 Delirium tremens is a form of withdrawal that produces sudden and severe symptoms.
 It often occurs when you stop drinking after a period of heavy drinking especially if you don’t eat enough.
 If you have a history of trying alcohol withdrawal, it’s more likely to happen.
 You’ll likely begin to experience symptoms between 48 and 96 hours after your last drink.
 However, some people don’t see the signs until seven to ten days later.